APL WorldSkills 2017

 Reaseheath College - 7th June

-At the semi-final, entrants will be expected to demonstrate their skills on a variety ofpre-plannedd pieces that may form a small garden.
+At the semi-final, entrants will be expected to demonstrate their skills on a variety of pre-planned pieces that may form a small garden.
 They will certainly be tested on block paving, timberwork, planting and brickwork.
-Having practiced the various basic skills outlined, we are looking to take the 8 highest scores through to the next stage of competition which is the National finals at the NEC in Birmingham in November.
-The semi-final will take place at Myerscough College on the 22-24th August.
+Having practiced the various basic skills outlined, we are looking to take the 8 highest scores through to the next stage of the competition.

 The big one... the final!